 Eligible patients have now received more information from BMC.
 Please reach out to your care team if you have any questions.

 Should I get a booster dose of the vaccine?

 If you’re eligible for a booster, you’ll be able to choose which vaccine you get, under CDC recommendations that allow for mixing and matching vaccine types of booster shots.
-If you’re not sure which vaccine you should get for your booster shot, please talk to your primary care physician.

 Should I get the vaccine if I have sickle cell disease?